MycroftAI/documentation/_pages/languages.md

 6. [Mycroft Core](#6-mycroft-core-lingua-franca-library): To support a new language, `mycroft-core` needs to have supporting files added to the [Lingua Franca library](https://github.com/MycroftAI/lingua-franca).

 ## 1. Language setting
 Your primary language is set within your `mycroft.conf` file.
-Full [mycroft.conf documentation](https://mycroft.ai/documentation/mycroft-conf/) is also available.
-To set your default language edit your `~/.mycroft/mycroft.conf` file.
-This might look like:
+Setting this at the user level `~/.mycroft/mycroft.conf` file might look like:
 ```json
 {
   "max_allowed_core_version": 19.2,